Basti-an/Sequelize-models-from-json-array/README.md

 ## Why?
 Sometimes you have to import data from a new JSON API to your database and find out that the returned objects contain hundreds of fields.
 Writing a Sequelize model by Hand for that amount of fields would be an incredible waste of time - This (very) small program tries to help by looking at your JSON objects (simple .json file containing an array of objects) and subsequently creates the Sequelize Models for you automatically!
+Just Pop in your Sequelize connection / config into the generated ./models/index.js files and you should be ready to go (don't forget to sequelize.sync ofc)!

 ## Setup
 `npm i` followed by `npm run test` to verify that a models folder was created containing valid Sequelize model files.